A Complete Guide to Hamilton City, Bermuda

 In the year 1852, Hamilton saw the beginning of a new kind of business opportunity present itself - tourism.
 The number of people visiting had reached a slump and this was mainly because lack of any decent hotel.
 Even cruise ships were beginning to discontinue their trips to the island for this reason.

-The Hamilton Hotel (what is today the City Hall car park) was then built and opened to public in the year 1854 with just thirty six guest rooms.
+The Hamilton Hotel (which is today the City Hall car parking) was then built and opened to public in the year 1854 with just thirty six guest rooms.
 It continued to be built upon and extended until it could accommodate six hundred guests.
-Unfortunately one of the largest fires of the time saw the hotel razed to the ground in the December of 1955.
-The direction of the wind however was such, that the rest of the city was spared.

 The city of Hamilton is steeped in history and if you take the walking tours the city has to offer or even self guided tours especially in North Hamilton, you can experience a journey which takes you back in time and get a glimpse of the rich history of the city.